Frijol/onboarding/README.md

 Thoughts &amp; approaches to onboarding in the context of large code-based projects.

 **What's here so far?** Thoughts and some generalized useful information for people new to contributing to open source projects.
-CLI

 [Read this as a gitbook](https://frijol.gitbooks.io/open-source-onboarding/content/)